luthda/tech-summaries/09 September/cert-manager.md

 1. **Deploy cert-manager**: Install cert-manager into the Kubernetes cluster.
 2. **Define Issuers**:
-   - **ClusterIssuer** for external certificates from Let's Encrypt.
+   - ClusterIssuer for external certificates from Let's Encrypt.
-   - **Self-signed Issuer** to create a root CA within the cluster.
+   - Self-signed Issuer to create a root CA within the cluster.
-   - **CA Issuer** to issue internal certificates signed by the internal CA.
+   - CA Issuer to issue internal certificates signed by the internal CA.
 3. **Request Certificates**:
-   - Use **Certificate** resources to request certificates from the appropriate issuer.
+   - Use certificate resources to request certificates from the appropriate issuer.
 4. **Certificate Usage**:
    - Certificates are stored in Kubernetes Secrets and used by applications and services for secure communication.